 Apply adequate data management strategies to the collected data

-Present a basic analysis of the phonology, morphology and syntax of the language in written form
+Present a basic analysis of the phonology and morphology of the language in written form

 Identify which data gaps still exist for the analysis